 If you’re among the 2 million people in the United States with rotator cuff tears, frequent pain could qualify you for rotator cuff repair surgery.
-Ortho 1 Medical Group, a leading orthopedic surgery practice in La Jolla and Chula Vista, California, offers rotator cuff repair.
+Ortho 1 Medical Group, a leading orthopedic surgery practice in San Diego, Chula Vista, La Jolla, and Coronado, California, offers rotator cuff repair.
 They use cutting-edge methods that encourage safe and rapid recovery.
 Book your appointment online or call the office in your area to learn more about rotator cuff repair.

 Rotator cuff repair is a surgery that restores torn tendons in your shoulder.
 The rotator cuff tendons help keep your shoulder joint in position while providing you with arm and shoulder flexibility.

 A tear in one of these tendons can cause shoulder pain, weakness, and movement difficulties.
 Rotator cuff repair restores the damaged tendon and reattaches it to the bone.

 You could need rotator cuff repair if: